History of law enforcement in the United Kingdom: Height of officers

 In the 19th and early 20th centuries most forces required that recruits be at least 5 ft 10 in in height.
 Nottingham City Police had a minimum height requirement of 6 feet.
 By 1960 many forces had reduced this to 5 ft 8 in, and 5 ft 4 in for women.
 Many senior officers argued that height was a vital requirement for a uniformed constable.
 Some forces retained the height standard at 5 ft 10 in or 5 ft 9 in until the early 1990s.
 In May 1990, the minimum height requirement was dropped by the Metropolitan Police, and other police forces had followed suit by September 1990.
 No British force now requires its recruits to be of any minimum height.

 The MacPherson report of 1999 recommended against height restrictions, arguing that they may discriminate against those of ethnic backgrounds who are genetically predisposed to be shorter than average.
 The shortest officer in the UK, PC Sue Day of Wiltshire Police, is 4 ft 10 in tall.
 The tallest is PC Anthony Wallyn of the Metropolitan Police who is 7 ft 2 in tall.
 Both officers had to have their uniforms specially made for them due to their size.

 Timeline of Selected Events

-Study of Police History
+Historiography

 Police History has become an area of study in itself with organisations such as the Police History Society existing since 1985 to further develop this field of knowledge.
 It is recognised as specialist area of academia; with notable experts including Clive Emsley, Dr Chris Williams, Martin Stallion, and Richard Cowley.

 Sub-fields of police history include Ripperologists, a group devoted to looking into cases linked to Jack the Ripper and the state of policing of the time.

 An imprint from the publisher Mango Books called 'Blue Lamp Books' specialises in policing history works.